HuolalaTech/hll-dynamic-res-plugin/README.md

 # Getting started
 ## 1.Compile and import plugin

-1. Include dynamic_plugin in settings.gradle

-   `include ':dynamic_plugin'`

-2. Build dynamic_plugin module

-3. Upload or uploadArchives dynamic_plugin module

-4. Add local maven as a repository in your main build.gradle in the root of your project

-   `maven {url uri('./dynamic_plugin_repo')}`
+1. Add dependencies to the module

+   `classpath 'cn.huolala:dynamic_res_core:1.1.1'`

-5. Add dynamic_plugin as a dependency in your main build.gradle in the root of your project
+2. Add dynamic_res_plugin as a dependency in your main build.gradle in the root of your project

-   `classpath 'com.lalamove.dynamic_plugin:dynamic_res_plugin:1.0.0'`
+   `classpath 'cn.huolala:dynamic_res_plugin:1.1.1'`

-6. Then you need to "apply" the plugin and add dependencies by adding the following lines to your app/build.gradle.
+3. Then you need to "apply" the plugin and add dependencies by adding the following lines to your app/build.gradle.

    `apply plugin: 'com.lalamove.dynamic_res_plugin'`

 ## 2.Import config